 • Any key terms or “benefit statements.”

-I know this may seem like a lot, but sit tight, help is on the way!
+This may seem like a lot, but sit tight, help is on the way!

 Try reading these scripts in the mirror, being off-book for the highlighted words and reading the rest from your paper.
 It’s tricky at first, but you’ll get there.
 Nobody expects you to be memorized if you’ve just got the script.
 But this technique will minimize any distracting back-and-forth eye-darting.